 “The staged pregnancy self portraits feature familiar pregnancy portraiture poses but situated in other worldly universes.
 The water birth footage shot in intense close up reveals a scene of natural birth in direct contradiction to the depictions of birth we’re used to seeing in mass media.
 This was a key element in Mother, to dispel the myth that medicalised births are safer for mother and baby.
 The over use of induction drugs has led to the recently issued warning that due to interference, women may be unable to go into labour naturally within a few generations.”
 Film maker Susan Luciani

 Two time frames exist simultaneously in Mother.
 Playing in real time is the birth of the baby.
 Intercut with this water birth sequence are the key turning points of the journey into Motherhood as experienced by the artist, covering a period of nineteen months, through pregnancy and the first year of her child’s life.

-Mother featured in exhibition in London December 2016 to rave audience reviews, with overwhelming support for the film to be shared to benefit mums-to-be and parents.
-If you’re an organisation wishing to share this film please get in touch so we can grant permissions and share HD resources with you firstname.lastname@example.org
+Mother featured in exhibition in London December 2016 to rave audience reviews.
+If you’re an organisation wishing to share this film to benefit mums-to-be and parents, please get in touch so we can grant permissions and share HD resources with you email@example.com